wluc9875/wluc9875.github.io/iUFCExport/index.md

 ## Latest version
-1.7 (submitted to Apple AppStore on March 2, 2022)
+1.7.1 (released on Apple AppStore on July 1st, 2023)

-Will be released a couple of days after that date.
+Fixes issues with button pushes not registered or stuck on DCS.

 ## Supported planes and panels